What is natural wine?

 - Temperature control

-Not all organic or biodynamic wines are also natural wines, but instead all natural wines are made with grapes grown organically or biodynamically.
+Not all organic or biodynamic wines are also natural wines, but instead all natural wines are made from organically or biodynamically grown grapes.

 How does natural wine taste?
 How does it look like?

 Natural wine can taste very different from other types of wine.
-In some cases, it has a level of acidity comparable to that of a Belgian-style bitter beer or even Kombucha.
-Natural wines are rarely aged in new oak and therefore tend to be less round and flexible; and they tend to have less alcohol.
+In some cases, it has an acidity level comparable to that of a Belgian-style sour beer or even Kombucha.
+Natural wines are rarely aged in new oak and thus tend to be less round and supple; and tend to have less alcohol.

-Natural wine is usually unrefined or unfiltered and therefore can look cloudy, definitely more cloudy than standard wine (it is more appreciated in whites).
-For some people, natural wine is funky, wild, and unpredictable; for others, including us, it is precisely that, wine.
+Natural wine is usually unrefined or unfiltered and therefore can appear cloudy, definitely cloudier than standard wine (more noticeable in whites).
+For some people, natural wine is funky, wild and unpredictable; for others, including us, it is precisely that, wine.

 Why should you try natural wine?

-As with other (non-natural) wines there are good and bad natural wines; Well made natural wines and other defective ones.
+As with other (non-natural) wines, there are good and bad natural wines; Natural wines well made and others defective.
 However, natural wines are by definition more ethical.
 In Bebedistinto you will only find those natural wines that we have tasted, and that we firmly believe deserve to be known.

 Is natural wine healthy?

-Decades of scientific research tell us without a doubt that wine contains substances that, if ingested in moderation, have beneficial effects.
-However, it would be irresponsible and unscientific to claim that wine - natural or not - is good for health.
+Decades of scientific research tell us without a doubt that wine contains substances that, if eaten in moderation, have beneficial effects.
+However, it would be irresponsible and unscientific to say that wine - natural or not - is good for your health.

-We are clear that, above all, we are talking about an alcoholic drink, and alcohol, especially in excess, is not good for health.
-We believe that it is a brutal drink, yes, but it should be consumed responsibly, in moderation, whenever possible with food, and of course with friends and family.
+We are clear that, above all, we are talking about an alcoholic beverage, and alcohol, especially in excess, is not good for health.
+We think it's a brutal drink, yes, but it should be consumed responsibly, in moderation, whenever possible accompanied by food, and of course with friends and family.

-- There is no scientific proof that sulfites cause headaches.
-Wine-related headaches are actually very subjective and can be caused by a wide range of factors, not just sulfites.
+- There is no scientific evidence that sulfites cause headaches.
+Wine-related headaches are in fact very subjective and can be due to a wide range of factors, not just sulfites.

-- Natural wines contain sulfites even if they are not added: sulfites are naturally formed during the winemaking process.
+- Natural wines contain sulfites even if they are not added: sulfites form naturally during the winemaking process.
 There is no wine without sulphites.

-However, it is true that natural wine has an incredibly low amount of sulfites and, therefore, for those who are very sensitive to sulfites, or even slightly intolerant, it is the best option on the market.
+However, it is true that natural wine has an incredibly low amount of sulphites and, therefore, for those who are very sensitive to sulphites, or even slightly intolerant, it is the best option on the market.

 Natural wine is probably the most fascinating wine on the market.
-He can be funky and wild, but not only is that not a bad thing, but also, he always shows a strong personality.
-But it is also that, with natural wine, each vintage is different, and has a different flavor, and that makes it even more exciting.
+He can be funky and wild, but not only is that not a bad thing, but he always shows a strong personality.
+But, in addition, with natural wine, each vintage is different, and has a different flavor, and that makes it even more exciting.

-The non-interventionist approach to winemaking, together with the best organic and biodynamic practices in the vineyards, give wines of unique character.
+The non-interventionist winemaking approach, together with the best organic and biodynamic practices in the vineyards, give wines of unique character.